smirfolio/MCP-tasksforge/README.md

     }
 }
 ```

-- At this point, a <Vscode/code/settings>/cline_mcp_settings.json, will be created and the server should be installed
+- Celine may ask you for your *Your temporary token* provide him with your secret and ask him to continue installing the MCP-server

 **How to fill out the template:**